confluentinc/confluent-cloud-flink-workshop/flink-getting-started/lab1.md

 With Compute Pools, you don't need to manually size your workload.
 Simply select the maximum number of Confluent Flink Units (CFUs), and Confluent will automatically scale your resources.
 You are only charged for the CFUs consumed by your queries.

-In [Flink UI](https://confluent.cloud/go/flink), choose the Environemnt and check if there are two pools created:
+In [Flink UI](https://confluent.cloud/go/flink), choose the Environment and check if there are two pools created:

 - **`data-generation`**: Contains the Flink statements used to generate the lab data.
 - **`default`**: the pool we will use to run the ad-hoc queries in this lab.